trezzuri/erpnext-docs/docs/en/accounts/shareholder.md

 ### 1.1 Contacts and Addresses

-[Contacts](/docs/en/CRM/contact) and [Addresses](/docs/en/CRM/address) in ERPNext are stored separately so that you can attach multiple Contacts or Addresses to Shareholders and other parties.
+[Contacts](/docs/en/CRM/contact) and [Addresses](/docs/en/CRM/address) in SOMA are stored separately so that you can attach multiple Contacts or Addresses to Shareholders and other parties.

 ### 2. Related Topics